 Tier Grade

 Higher 9, 8, 7, 6, 5, 4

 Foundation 5, 4, 3, 2, 1

 Additional Information

-We ask that all students purchase a scientific calculator, ideally a Casio FX-83 GTX, which is used in lessons and examinations.
-Calculators and also revision guides are available from the LRC; these are excellent resources to accompany the course.
+All students will need a scientific calculator, ideally a Casio FX-83GTCW, which is used in lessons and examinations.
+Calculators and revision guides are available from the LRC; these are excellent resources to accompany the course.